BetonQuest/BetonQuest/documentation/User-Documentation/Conditions-List.md

 ## Experience: `experience`

-This condition is met when the player has a specified amount of experience points.
-If you want to check for whole levels for a player add the `level` argument or `l` for short.
+This condition is met when the player has the specified amount of experience points.
+You can check for whole levels by adding the `level` argument.

 !!! example
     ```YAML